Learning Post-Newtonian Corrections from Numerical Relativity

 As pointed out in recent work~\cite{Sun:2024kmv}, there is a trade-off in selecting the hybridization windows.
 Choosing an earlier window increases errors due to nonzero residual eccentricity in NR simulations, whereas a later window amplifies discrepancies arising from PN's inaccuracy near merger.
 This naturally raises the question: can we introduce data-driven higher-order corrections to PN approximations so that they more closely match NR waveforms in the late inspiral regime?

 In recent years, neural networks have emerged as versatile tools in computational physics, capable of modeling complex nonlinear dependencies.
-In the field of GW astronomy, they have been applied to a wide range of problems including waveform modeling, parameter estimation, and detection classification~\cite{Thomas:2025rje, Negri:2025cyc, Singh2025GravitationalWA}.
+In the field of GW astronomy, they have been applied to a wide range of problems including waveform modeling, parameter estimation~\cite{Thomas:2025rje, Negri:2025cyc}.
 One application is the use of physics-informed neural networks (PINNs), which incorporate physical results or principles into the neural network design or training process~\cite{ghosh2020, coelho2025, marion2023, rackauckas2021, bolibar2023, osti_1991293, rodrigues2025, kapoor2023}.\footnote{Neural ODEs, universal differential equations, and physics-informed neural networks are sometimes distinguished in the literature; here we simply refer to them collectively as PINNs.} In particular, Keith \textit{et al.}~\cite{Keith:2021arn} explored the use of neural networks to learn relativistic orbital corrections to Newtonian dynamics directly from GW data.
-Building upon this idea, we investigate whether neural networks can learn higher order corrections to PN approximations to bridge the gap between PN and NR waveforms.
+Building upon this idea, we investigate whether neural networks can learn higher-order corrections to PN approximations to bridge the gap between PN and NR waveforms.